noamsw/dr_agent/README.md

 ```
 ## To run the eval tests from the root run:
 ```
+# Set your openai API key
 $env:OPENAI_API_KEY="Openai-api-key"

+# Map the background directory to your python path, so it can import app, etc.
 $env:PYTHONPATH="backend"

+# Run the tests
 python backend/eval/run_eval.py
 ```
 ## To run the tool tests run: